 As required under the current CEDS and EDA Partnership Grant requirements, the SEAGO EDD also has submitted its "Mid-Point Report" to the EDA.
 The Mid-Point Report is a summary of the EDD's activity in compliance with the 2015-2016 SEAGO EDD Scope of Work that was approved by the EDA.
-A copy of the Mid-Point Report is included in this Memorandum as Exhibit 2
+A copy of the Mid-Point Report is included in this Memorandum as Exhibit 2.

-Memorandum as Exhibit 2.
-The EDP welcomes any Administrative Council or Executive Board feedback with regard to the CEDS process or content and the EDA Mid-Point Report.

-☐ Action Requested Below
+EDA.
+A copy of the Mid- Point Report is included in this N lemorandum as Exhibit 2.
+The EDP welcomes any Administrative Council or Executive Board with regard to the CEDS process or content and the EDA Mid-Point Report.
+Action Requested: Action Requested Below

-1. Executive Summary.
+- 1. Executive Summary.

-2. Introduction.
+- 2. Introduction.

 - a.
-Overview Comprehensive Economic Development Strategy. - b.
-Community and Private Partnership Participation. - i.
-SEAGO EDD Board; and - ii.
+Overview Comprehensive Economic Development Strategy.

+- b.
+Community and Private Partnership Participation.

+- i.
+SEAGO EDD Board; and

+- ii.
 SEAGO Economic Development Committee.

-3. Physical Characteristics and Land Ownership.
+- 3. Physical Characteristics and Land Ownership.

 - a.
 Physical Characteristics of Land.

 - i.
 Regional size;

 - ii.
 Regional elevation; and

 - iii.
 Regional soils.

 - b.
 Land ownership.

 - i.
 Federal Lands;

 - ii.
 State Lands;

 - iii.
 Indian Community; and

 - iv.
 Private Land.

-4. Regional Socioeconomic and Demographic analysis.
+- 4. Regional Socioeconomic and Demographic analysis.

 - a.
 Employment.

 - i.
 Major Employers.

 - 1. Cochise County;

 - 2. Graham County;

 - 3. Greenlee County; and

 - 4. Santa Cruz County.

 - ii.
 State, SEAGO Region, and County Employment by Industry;